-- Implemented additional disaster recovery and security software/hardware to further bolster the City's network security presence. - Purchased radios and related equipment to move to the new countywide radio communication system. - Obtained approval from City Council of process to move forward with the upgrade of City's ERP system.
+- Implemented additional disaster recovery and security software/hardware to further bolster the City's network security presence. - Purchased radios and related equipment to move to the new countywide radio communication system. - Obtained approval from City Council of process to move forward with the upgrade of the City's Enterprise Resource Planning (ERP) system.